Datatab

 Reliability and validity

-The weighted Cohen's Kappa can be calculated using the following formula:
+The weighted Cohen's kappa can be calculated using the following formula:

 Where w are the weighting factors, fo are the observed frequencies, and fe are the expected frequencies.
 Instead of the frequencies, we could also use the calculated probabilities, i.e. the observed probabilities po and the expected probabilities pe.